infotroph/efrhizo/efrhizo-log.md

 		* Michaelis-Menten with intercept offset and redefined half-saturation: y_obs = y * (a + (1-a)x / (b'/(1-2a) + x)), where a is again the fraction detected at the surface and b' is the depth where 50% of roots are detected.
 I derived this by setting y equal to 0.5 and solving for x = b - ab/0.5 (Algebra not shown, but check my work!).
 Then b' is b'=b/(1-2a) .
 Therefore y = a + (1-a)x/(b'/(1-2a)+x) is a Michaelis-Menten curve from 0<a<1 at x=0 to to 0.5 at x=b' to 1 at x=infinity.

 	Tried these all in a row without committing the changes; the Stan edits involve scale_surface and loc_surface parameters (horribly misnamed for any of these definitions of a and b, but using these names rather than rewrite downstream code): Lines changed are parameter declarations (change constraints), mu_obs(from mu_obs[n] <- mu[n] + log(inv_logit(...)) to mu_obs[n] <- mu[n] + log(the_formula)), priors, generated quantities (same structure as mu_obs).
 Basic takeaway: All seem to run OK, produce fewer runaway totals than logistic does, and Michaelis-Menten may possibly have fewer numerical issues than others, but all produce really funky-looking total predicted masses and insist that b_depth is positive in all crops in midsummer 2012.
 Giving up on these for the moment.

+## 2016-06-23

+	Just sent Evan a draft of methods/results/figures for the paper from this project.
+The last few days I was "mostly writing" but wound up making a whole rash of code changes that were supposed to be "quick tweaks: that  I would "commit in a second after I test this", and now my working directory is a trash fire.
+Time to work through, commit changes, and see if I broke anything :)

+	* Added error bars to tractorcore-bars.png.
+	* Added stacked barplots of core biomass (previously only shown as biomass C).
+Keeping the C plots as well, for now, but not sure I'll need them -- This is really not a carbon paper!